bignate8735/aws_boto3/README.md

-# This project will teach the fundmentals of working with aws services using the aws CLI and pyhton
+# This project will teach the fundamentals of working with aws services using the aws CLI and python